 The DNP curriculum is delivered in a hybrid format of both on-campus and online instruction.
 Courses include systems leadership, evidence-based practice, quality improvement, policy and advocacy, advanced patient care, and other key areas to improve patient and organizational outcomes.
 An example of some of these classes are anesthesia principles, advanced pharmacology, and theoretical foundations of nursing practice.

-Marian’s FNP program is 70 credit-hours and can be taken full-time or part-time.
-Students typically complete this track in seven to ten semesters.
-Earning your doctorate to become a family nurse practitioner is perfect for people looking to work with patients in hospitals, schools, clinics, and many more locations that are looking for qualified and advanced healthcare practitioners.
+Marian’s full-time FNP program is 71 credit hours and takes eight semesters to complete.
+Earning your doctorate to become a family nurse practitioner is perfect for people looking to work with patients in outpatient primary care settings.

 "Patient needs have become more complicated, and nurses need to attain requisite competencies to deliver high-quality care.
 These competencies include leadership, health policy, system improvement, research and evidence-based practice and teamwork and collaboration..."